 For the 1950s group, much of the climate change they have experienced has occurred since the 1970s, when the fingerprints of greenhouse gases became more pronounced.
 Those born in 1980 have already seen large and rapid shifts in climate, and will be 70-years-old during the middle of the century, which is the timeframe for when nations’ emissions are supposed to hit net zero.
 People born in 2020, however, could see a world that warms dramatically more than it has so far if emissions remain high.

 More Ambition Needed

 Mattias Söderberg, co-chair of the ACT Alliance Climate Justice Group, speaking on behalf of ACT Alliance, urged all the parties to come to consensus on a final decision at this COP that incorporates strong climate justice, clear indicators on the Global Goal for Adaptation, a full phase out of fossil fuels that includes a just transition, and adequate new and additional climate finance- in the form of grants, not loans- to meet the needs of countries and communities in the global south, who face the brunt of the impacts of climate change already.

-Faith leaders continue to add their voices to echo the alarm that the climate crisis cannot be addressed without clear goals.
-COP28 should present global targets for action, and guide governments, politicians and organizations when they invest in ensuring that their efforts have impact, faith leaders said.
+Faith leaders continue to add their voices to echo the alarm that the climate crisis can not be addressed without clear goals.
+COP28 should adopt a framework to ensure a clear blueprint for action.
+It should present global targets for action, and guide governments, politicians and organizations, when they invest in ensuring that their efforts have impact.
 And they aren’t alone.
-More than 800 leaders from the worlds of business, finance and politics, plus scientists, health professionals, indigenous peoples and faith leaders, including the CEOs of more than 300 companies, have published a call for a 1.5C-aligned outcome at the end of the summit “because later is too late.”
+Over 800 leaders from the worlds of business, finance and politics, plus scientists, health professionals, indigenous peoples and faith leaders, including the CEOs of over 300 companies, have published a call for a 1.5C-aligned outcome at the end of the summit “because later is too late”.